Here is the honest version of this: quitting caffeine is not just a physical challenge. It is a psychological one.

 - I feel more alive in my natural state than I ever did chasing a stimulant.

-Healthy Habit Affirmations
+Healthy Habit Affirmations for Cutting Out Caffeine

 - I am replacing caffeine with choices that actually support my health.